Olistic: "Believing in a sustainable approach to fashion caring for people and the earth"

 Sustainable Development Goals (SDGs): 17 indicators established by UN Member States to meet 2030 targets

-United Nations Climate Summit: The aim of the 2019 Climate Summit was to challenge states, regions, cities, businesses, investors and citizens alike to act together for the energy transition, the financing of the climate action and carbon pricing and the industrial transformation through local action and resilience.
+The Sustainable Fashion Alliance: The goal of the 2019 Climate Summit is to challenge states, regions, cities, businesses, investors and citizens to take action for energy transition, climate action financing and carbon pricing, industrial transition, local action and resilience

 The Paris Agreement: The first universal agreement on climate / global warming.
 It followed negotiations held at the Paris 2015 Climate Change Conference (COP21) of the UN Convention.